Songtech-0912/songtech-0912.github.io/content/waves-and-oscillations/index.md

 \end{cases}
 $$

 Millikan found that the stopping potential depends only on the **frequency** of the incident light wave, and **not** on the intensity of the light.
 No current is observed when light has a frequency below a _threshold_ frequency $f_0$.
-The (confusingly-named) work function, the energy of a photon of the threshold frequency, is given by $W = hf_0$.
+The (confusingly-named) work function, the energy of a photon of the threshold frequency, is given by $W = hf_0$, and is a constant.
 Additionally, there is no time delay between when the light is turned on and when the cathode emits electrons.
 Both results violate the classical theory of electromagnetism.

 ## Photons